Focus and Scope

 • Must link to publisher version

-The IJSEPM operates with a non-fixed publication schedule with at least four publications per year.
+The IJSEPM operates with a non-fixed publication schedule with typically four publications per year.

 • General duties and responsibilities of editors